Recoskie/JDasm/docs/Machine.md

 <h1>Self modifying code.</h1>

-It turns out we can write self-modifying code once you understand the basics of a processor architecture.
+It turns out we can write self-modifying code once you understand the basics of processor architecture.
 You can then write byte sequences out in memory and run them directly.

 <br />